Trayvon Martin: Biography

-Martin's latter teenage years
+Later teenage years

 When Martin started high school, his goal of playing professional football was put aside in favor of a career working with airplanes.
-Martin attended Carol City High School in Miami Gardens for his freshman year and most of his sophomore year, before he transferred to Krop High School in north Miami-Dade in 2011.
-While in his first year at Carol City, Martin attended classes in the mornings at the high school and then went to George T. Baker Aviation School for the rest of his school day.
-Martin's ninth-grade teacher, who taught him three classes of Aerospace Technology at the Baker Aviation School, said he was a normal student, well-behaved, who passed all his classes.
+While in his freshman year at Carol City, Martin attended classes in the mornings at the high school and then went to George T. Baker Aviation School for the rest of his school day.
+Martin's ninth-grade teacher, who taught him three classes of Aerospace Technology at Baker Aviation School, said he was a normal student, well-behaved, who passed all his classes.
 According to another teacher at Carol City, math was his favorite subject, and she said she never saw Martin show disrespect.
 Some students at Carol City compared Martin's death to that of Emmett Till, one of the nation's most infamous civil rights cases.

 Martin's mother had him transferred to Dr. Michael M. Krop High School, which has approximately 2,700 students, for his junior year.
-Fulton said that her son had average performance in school, and she transferred him because she thought Krop High School was better and she wanted a different environment for him.
-While a student at Dr. Michael M. Krop High School, Martin had behavioral issues.
+Fulton said that her son had an average performance in school, and she transferred him because she thought Krop High School was better and she wanted a different environment for him.
+While a student at Krop High School, Martin had behavioral issues.
 At the time of the shooting, he was serving a ten-day suspension for having a marijuana pipe and an empty bag containing marijuana residue.
 He had been suspended twice before, for tardiness and truancy and marking up a door with graffiti.
 The suspension for graffiti was in October 2011, when Martin was observed by a school police officer on a security camera "hiding and being suspicious" in a restricted area of the school.
 According to the officer, he later observed Martin marking up a door with "W.T.F." ("what the fuck?").
-When his backpack was searched the next day by a Miami-Dade School Police officer, looking for the graffiti marker, the officer found a dozen pieces of women's jewelry, a watch and a screwdriver that was described by the school police officer as a burglary tool.
+When his backpack was searched the next day by a Miami-Dade School Police officer, looking for the graffiti marker, the officer found a dozen pieces of women's jewelry, a watch, and a screwdriver that was described by the school police officer as a burglary tool.
 The jewelry found in his backpack included silver wedding bands and earrings with diamonds.
 When Martin was asked by the officer if the jewelry belonged to his family or a girlfriend, he said a friend had given it to him.
 When asked for the name of the friend, Martin declined to provide it.
 The school police impounded the jewelry and sent photographs of it to detectives at Miami-Dade to investigate it further.
 No evidence surfaced at that time that the jewelry was stolen.
 An attorney for Martin's family said the parents did not know about the jewelry or screwdriver.
 Martin was not charged with any crime related to these suspensions and did not have a juvenile record.